Committees

 Civility, Diversity and Inclusion charter PDF Icon

-The purpose of the Civility, Diversity and Inclusion (CDI) Committee is to create a culture of civility at the OMA and empower members to promote and participate in civility.
-The committee will adjudicate disputes between members.
-The committee will also engage in activities and exercises to promote diversity and inclusion, such as the development of educational tools and resources.
+The Civility, Diversity and Inclusion Committee was struck to create a culture of civility at the OMA and empower members to promote and participate in civility.
+Its responsibilities included the adjudication of disputes between members, and engagement in activities and exercises to promote diversity and inclusion, such as the development of educational tools and resources.

-Over the past year, the CDI Committee was repopulated and developed a Code of Conduct & Civility for all OMA members involved in OMA work.
-Based on experiences of the committee in dealing with physician civility complaints, the work around complaints and civility was rolled into the organizational Respect in the Workplace Policy and its associated processes.
+In 2023, the CDI developed a Code of Conduct & Civility for all OMA members involved in OMA work, which was approved by the Board of Directors in 2024.
+Based on experiences of the committee in dealing with physician civility complaints, the work around complaints and civility was rolled into the organizational Respect in the Workplace Policy and its associated processes, and is no longer under the purview of the committee.

-This work will therefore no longer be under the purview of this committee.
-Finally, the Committee was tasked with deciding how to best be organized to deliver on the civility and Equity, Diversity, Inclusion (EDI) components of its charter.
+The committee is currently engaged in a governance review to determine how to best be organized to deliver on the civility and equity, diversity and inclusion components of its charter.
 Given that complaints are no longer the responsibility of the committee, it is likely that the mandate of the committee will shift to an EDI focus in future.

 Members